-Inclusiveness won North Carolina the global B Corp Champions Retreat
+Inclusiveness won North Carolina the global B Corp Champions Retreat.
+HB2 lost it.

 But what got B Lab to choose our region for the event—Durham’s Black Wall Street heritage and commitment to minority inclusion, the work of Self Help to create access to capital and the commitment of businesses to revitalization and development without government support—wasn’t enough to overcome a law that B Lab believes is against its values and mission of supporting business practices that create positive impact.